 The History Behind Polyphasic Sleep

-Historians believe that this way of sleeping is how humans naturally evolved, and there are written accounts of this way of resting that go back nearly 3,000 years, where polyphasic sleeping is referenced in Homer’s Odyssey.
+Historians believe that this way of sleeping is how humans naturally evolved.
+There are written accounts of this way of resting that go back nearly 3,000 years, where polyphasic sleeping is referenced in Homer’s Odyssey.

 People across cultures and from all walks of life slept this way.
 The “in-between” time was considered sacred.
 Some would use this time to pray or visit neighbors, while others used it for sexual relations with their partners.

 According to the book At Day’s Close: Night in Times Past, doctors in France during the 16th century referred to this time window as dorveille, which, when translated, means a dreamlike semi-conscious state.
 These doctors advised patients that the time between sleeping periods was ideal for conception.
 They even went as far as to claim that couples would “have more enjoyment” and “do it better.”

-The leading theory behind this recommendation is that as darkness came, we would get drowsy and tired from long, laborious days.
+The leading theory behind this recommendation is that we would get drowsy and tired from long, laborious days as darkness approached.
 Instead of trying to muster up the energy for a roll in the hay, it would be better for both parties to take a nap first.
 Then, after a few hours of shuteye, couples felt refreshed and ready to enjoy each other’s physical company.
-Makes perfect sense, right?

-Though this slumber style seems like fun, it began to fall out of favor in the late 17th century.
-The upper classes in urban areas were the first to eschew this practice.
-Most likely this was due to having more leisure time and social opportunities, which created the idea of nightlife.
+Though this slumber style began to fall out of favor in the late 17th century, the upper classes in urban areas were the first to eschew this practice.
+Historians believe this was due to having more leisure time and social opportunities, which created the idea of nightlife.

 Over the next couple hundred years, the practice faded further, and by 1920, society as a whole had abandoned the idea of a first and second sleep.

 Segmented Sleep & Sleep Architecture

-In a typical seven to nine-hour bedtime block, there will be distinct stages that make up a cycle.
-A full sleep cycle has five stages ranging from light rest to REM (rapid eye movement), which is the time when we dream.
+In a typical seven to nine-hour bedtime block, distinct stages will make up a cycle.
+A complete sleep cycle has five stages ranging from light rest to REM (rapid eye movement), which is the time when we dream.
 Interspersed within that are multiple periods of SWS or slow-wave sleep.